Bukovski/nodejs-guide/README.md

 `Encrypts the password` before saving to the database.
 Uses `tokens` to protect data submission `forms`.`Displays error messages` to the user on the page.
 It is possible to `change the password` for a registered user.The login form has a `button` to `change the password`.
 A `link` to `change the password` will be `sent to the email` by which the user is registered.
 All input forms are `validated`
+`Uploading files` for products on the site and saving to `images` folder, as well as deleting them with the product.
+Create an Invoice `PDF file` from the shopping cart and saving to `data/invoices` folder.

 ## Install